lostella/bulls-and-cows/README.md

 overall speaking quite difficult functional programming language.
 [Haskell](https://www.haskell.org/) rocks.

 ## How to use it
-Make sure you have the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) installed on your computer.
+Make sure you have the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) installed on your computer (check [here](https://www.haskell.org/ghc/distribution_packages) for OS-specific packages).
 Then simply launch a terminal, navigate to the repository and hit
 ```
 user@host$ make